fisadev/docs/keras_nvidia_optimus_ubuntu.rst

 We will need a Keras example to check if things are working well.
 Use the code from `this repo <https://github.com/fisadev/keras_experiments>`_.

-In that repo you will find a keras experiment (in the ipython notebook), and a small script to check for gpu usage from Theano.
+In that repo you will find a keras experiment (in one of the ipython notebooks), and a small script to check for gpu usage from Theano.
-Both will be quite useful.
+Both will be useful.

 **Remember** to create a virtualenv and **install its dependencies** (from the ``requirements.txt``).
 You can use wheels to speed up the process.
 And it requires **python 3**.